Freight Shipping from Greenville to Tacoma

 How much does it cost to ship freight from Greenville to Tacoma?

-Full truckload (FTL) rates from Greenville, SC to Tacoma, WA currently range from $6,222-$7,669 for a standard dry van load over the 2,894-mile route.
+Full truckload (FTL) rates from Greenville, SC to Tacoma, WA currently range $6,222-$7,669 (roughly $2.16-$2.68 per mile over 2,894 miles).
 LTL shipments typically cost $1,792-$2,860 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Greenville to Tacoma?